thenicebro/scenarios/linux/lab-initialize-git-project/step3.md

-# Using Git Clone To Create A Copy Of An Existing Repository
+# Using Git Clone to Create a Copy of an Existing Repository

 If you want to create a copy of an existing Git repository, you can use the `git clone` command.
 Here's how to do it: